yunaranyancat/musubi/_posts/2019-03-04-VHL_Review.md

 ### Additional Information

 There is no forum yet on VHL, so you won't be able to discuss anything related to labs, or pentesting in general.
-But, I considered it a challenge given by VHL .
+But, I considered it as a challenge given by VHL .
 It took me almost 7 days to compromise those 20 machines.
 I didn't touch the `Advanced+` machines yet, until now but I'll try to find time to jump back into VHL.

 ### OSCP